danieleteti/delphimvcframework/README.md

 - ✅ Improved `MVCAREntitiesGenerator` project - now it can better handle border cases, field names which collide with Delphi keywords and a big number of tables.

 - ✅ Improved error handling for JSON-RPC APIs (Thanks to [David Moorhouse](https://github.com/fastbike)).
 More info [here](https://github.com/danieleteti/delphimvcframework/issues/538).

+- ✅ Improved parameter handling for enum and set in JSON-RPC APIs.

 - ⚡ New!
 Added `ActiveRecordConnectionRegistry.AddDefaultConnection(const aConnetionDefName: String)`.
 The connection definition **must** be known by FireDAC.
 This method simplifies the most common scenario shown below.